HRPA REGISTRATION RENEWAL for

 If you have not renewed your registration and would like to print a copy of your invoice, please follow these steps:

-- From your Dashboard, click on the “Renew” button and go through the renewal process, clicking “Next” to complete each section until you reach the payment section.
+- From your Dashboard, click the “Renew” button and go through the renewal process, clicking “Next” to complete each section until you reach the payment section.

 - In the payment section, select “Click here to print your renewal invoice” to view the details and print the invoice.